reposense/RepoSense/docs/UserGuide.md

-Repository's Location | The `GitHub URL` or `Disk Path` to the git repository Branch | The branch to analyze in the target repository Author's GitHub ID | GitHub ID of the target contributor in the repository Author's Display Name | Optional Field.
-The value of this field, if not empty, will be displayed in the report instead of author's GitHub ID.
+Repository's Location | The `GitHub URL` or `Disk Path` to the git repository Branch | The branch to analyze in the target repository Author's GitHub ID | GitHub ID of the target contributor in the repository [Optional] Author's Display Name | The value of this field, if not empty, will be displayed in the report instead of author's GitHub ID.
-[Optional] Author's Git Author Name<sup>*</sup> | Detailed explanation below [Optional] Ignore Global List<sup>*</sup> | The list of file path globs to ignore during analysis for this author on top of what is already specified in `author-config.csv`.
+[Optional] Author's Git Author Name<sup>*</sup> | Detailed explanation below [Optional] Ignore Glob List<sup>*</sup> | The list of file path globs to ignore during analysis for this author on top of what is already specified in `author-config.csv`.
 More details on the Java glob standard [here](https://javapapers.com/java/glob-with-java-nio/)

 <sup>* **Multi-value column**: multiple values can be entered in this column using a semicolon, `;`, separator.</sup>